Approximable triangulated categories: More about the strong generation of and

 \prf It is relatively easy to show that, for some sufficiently large integer $\ell>0$, we have $\Hom\big(\R u_*\co_U^{}\,\,,\,\,\Dqc(X)^{\leq-\ell}\big)=0$.
 By the approximability\footnote{This isn't immediate from the definition of approximability, but follows from the structural theorems.
 We are using the fact that $\R u_*\co_U^{}\in\Dqc(X)^{\leq m}$ for some $m>0$, coupled with the fact that one can approximate objects in $\Dqc(X)^{\leq0}$ to arbitrary order, not just to order zero as given in the definition.
 See Sketch~\ref{S29.29}(i) for more detail.} of $\Dqc(X)$ we may choose an integer $n$ and a triangle $E\la\R u_*\co_U^{}\la D$ with $D\in\Dqc(X)^{\leq-\ell}$ and $E\in\ogenu Gn{-n,n}$.

 But the map $\R u_*\co_U^{}\la D$ must vanish by the choice of $\ell$, making $\R u_*\co_U^{}$ a direct summand of the object $E\in\ogenu Gn{-n,n}$. \eprf

-\skt{S27.7} We should indicate how Theorem~\ref{T27.1} follows from Lemma~\ref{L27.5}.
+\skt{S27.7} We should indicate how Theorem~\ref{T27.1} follows from the combination of Lemma~\ref{L27.5} and Kelly's old theorem.
 Let $X$ and the open affine cover by $U_i=\spec{R_i}$ be as in the hypotheses of Theorem~\ref{T27.1}.
 Because $X$ is quasicompact we may, possibly after passing to a subcover, assume that our cover is finite; write the cover as $\{U_i,\,1\leq i\leq r\}$.

 Now choose a compact generator $G\in\Dqc(X)$.
 The Lemma allows us to choose, for each open subset $U_i$, an integer $n_i$ so that $\R u_{i*}\co_{U_i}^{}\in\ogenu G{n_i}{-n_i,n_i}$.
 Let $n$ be the maximum of the finitely many $n_i$; then $\R u_{i*}\co_{U_i}^{}\in\ogenu G{n}{-n,n}\subset\ogen G_n^{(-\infty,\infty)}$ for every $i$ in the finite set.